voxel51/platform-sdk/examples/platform-demo/README.md

 api.download_job_output(job["id"], "out/labels.json")
 ```

-In the above, replace `<username>` with your username on the platform.
+In the above, replace `<username>` with your username on the Platform.

 ## Copyright

-Copyright 2017-2019, Voxel51, Inc.<br>
+Copyright 2017-2020, Voxel51, Inc.<br>
 [voxel51.com](https://voxel51.com)